 According to consumer psychology, people tend to remember or prefer those ideas which have left a powerful influence on their mind.
 The firms which are able to leave a greater impact tend to get major boost ups from the government or policymakers.

 Promoter Credentials, Track Record, Investors and Management Team

 The fundraising strategies and the background of the investors need to be known well as it may have an impact on the preferability of the agenda in the longer run.
-A variety of experience and expertise might be brought by the investors when they are global.
-A careful evaluation should be done of the track record and credentials of the promoter and the management team.
-This is one of the most important parameters that should be considered while making a decision whether to join the particular firm or not.
+A variety of experience and expertise might be brought by investors when they are global.
+A careful evaluation should be done on the track record and credentials of the promoter and the management team.
+This is one of the most important parameters that should be considered while making a decision on whether to join a particular firm or not.

 Market Growth Rate of the Product/Service and its Potential too grow:

-Therefore careful selection of start-up and proper research should be done regarding the company as there always remains a uncertainty to its survival.
+Therefore the careful selection of start-up and proper research should be done regarding the company as there always remains uncertainty to its survival.